seregazhuk/seregazhuk.github.io_old/_drafts/2017-10-09-memcached-reactphp-p1.md

 }
 {% endhighlight %}

-The last step is to implement `createClient($address)`.
-This method accepts memecached connection string like `localhost:11211` (server address by default) and returns a promise.
+The last step is to implement `createClient($address)` method.
+It accepts Memcached connection string like `localhost:11211` (server address by default) and returns a promise.
 If the connection was established the promise resolves with an instance of our client.
-Otherwise the promise rejects with exception:
+Otherwise, the promise rejects with exception:

 {% highlight php %}
 <?php